BramVan-Oosterhout/katacoda-scenarios/FoswikiIntro/step1.md

 Start foswiki: https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/foswiki

 When you access your Foswiki installation for the first time you will land on a page that says: "Welcome to the Main web".
-Halfway down the page is a **Register** link.
+Halfway down the page is a **Registration** link.
 Register yourself as a user (We'll use: Joe Blog, password: password.
 Email is not configured and not required) Once you are registerd, come back to [this page](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/foswiki)